• Home

 DSEAR Assessment

-DSEAR - Dangerous Substances Explosive Atmospheres Regulations require that an employer carry out a risk assessment where there is potential for an explosive atmosphere to be present in the workplace.
-Not unlike a Fire Risk Assessment this independent assessment looks more closely at the substances and processes in use and identify the risks and required mitigation measures to reduce the risk of fire and explosion occurring.
-DSEAR is often overlooked and can leave a company liable to prosecution should the worst happen!
+DSEAR -The Dangerous Substances Explosive Atmospheres Regulations require that an employer carry out a risk assessment where there is the possibility of an explosive atmosphere, hazardous substance or process to be present in the workplace.
+Not unlike a Fire Risk Assessment this independent assessment looks more closely at the substances and processes in use and identify the risks and required mitigation measures to reduce the risk of fire and explosion occurring to as low as practicable.

 • Steam boiler plant

-• Bulk gas storage
+• Bulk gas storage (flammable or not)

 • Compressed gases (flammable or not) such as LPG, Oxygen etc.